 The Bitch – The Film

 The titular character, Fontaine Khaled (Joan Collins), is a woman fallen on hard times, something the film only tells and in no way shows, thankfully.
-She’s divorced her billionaire husband, and her nightclub has fallen on hard times.
+She’s divorced her billionaire husband, and her nightclub is struggling.
 For those interested, the thrilling details of these events are lovingly rendered in the film The Stud.
 If I recall correctly, that film has one fur in it, and not for very long.
 The film follows Fontaine’s romance with a grifter in debt to the mob and culminates with fixing a horse race.
 It’s a boring melodrama that exists solely for the extended, not particularly explicit sex scenes.
 Even then, there aren’t a lot of them, either.
 Yet, it was one of the biggest films in the UK in 1979 and helped revive Collins’ career.

 The Bitch – The Furs